-For this cause I say one of the best ways for our black women to become Black Goddesses is through uninhibiting their exhibitionist tendencies, and practicing the light exhibitionism of not wearing underwear, like the people of ancient Egypt.
+For this cause I say one of the best ways for our Black women to become Black Goddesses is with allowing their exhibitionist tendencies to wake up the Hethor within her.

 Watterson, B (2013); Women in Ancient Egypt; Amberley Publishing.